Who are we ?

 It was not always this way.
 Farmers and herders enjoyed cooperative relationships in the past and peacefully co-existed with arrangements such as the farmers opening up their fields after harvest to cows.
 The cows would eat the remnants of the harvest while at the same time leave manure in the farm for the farmers.
 The population of both farmers and grazers has since soared and there is less grass for the cows and less land to farm.

 The relationship between farmers and grazers is now strained or has been completely destroyed, leading to a situation increasingly used by political rivals to wage scores against each other.
-The politicisation of ethnic and religious divides have not only intensified the violence but created the political profile of the herder as the Muslim and the farmer as a Christian.
+The politicization of ethnic and religious divides has not only intensified the violence but created the political profile of the herder as a Muslim and the farmer as a Christian.
+FHIPD works to rebuild these relationships through peace-building interventions.

-Aims and Objectives
+Aims & Objectives

 Making positive contributions to enhancing relationships and solving conflicts between farmers and herders